-Matthew 24:13 is often quoted to refute those Christian’s who believe in eternal security or “once saved – always saved” (OSAS).
+Matthew 24:13 is often quoted to refute Christian’s who believe in eternal security or “once saved – always saved” (OSAS).
 Both sides of this hotly debated issue are popular, as there seems to be a 50/50 split among those who believe it has merit versus those who don’t.
 One side believes our salvation is eternally secure once we accept and receive Christ as our Lord and savior, but it seems that just as many believe that we can lose our salvation.
-To the contrary, I believe this scripture is most often misunderstood, misapplied and taken out of context.
-So in this post I hope to shed more light on this subject and share a completely different perspective, so let’s jump right into the scripture in context.
+Personally, I believe this scripture is most often misunderstood, misapplied and taken out of context.
+In this post I hope to shed more light on this subject and share a completely different perspective, so let’s jump right into the scripture in context.

 Matthew 24:9-14 – “Then they will hand you over to be persecuted and will kill you.
 And you will be hated by all nations for My name’s sake.
 10 Then many will fall away, and betray one another, and hate one another.
 11 And many false prophets will rise and will deceive many.
 12 Because iniquity will abound, the love of many will grow cold.
 13 But he who endures to the end shall be saved.
 14 And this gospel of the kingdom will be preached throughout the world as a testimony to all nations, and then the end will come.”

 Where I differ greatly from most is that many people assume that Jesus was talking about our salvation and/or whether or not we can lose it.
-However, I do not believe He was referring to our eternal salvation.
+However, I do not believe He was referring to our eternal salvation in the passage above.
 Sometimes words have several different meanings.
 And in this case, there is an entirely different meaning for the word “saved.”
-For instance, if we go into a burning house and save the occupants inside from death, this save is a rescue and has nothing to do with spiritual salvation.
+For instance, if we go into a burning house and save the occupants inside from death, this type of save is a rescue and has nothing to do with spiritual salvation.
 Could this meaning possibly be what Jesus meant?
 Why, yes, I believe it is exactly what He meant and now I’ll tell you why I believe this.
-We’ve got to read the entire text.
-And when I read the text in its entirety, I discovered that Matt.
-24:13 is not the only time in this chapter that He mentions the word “saved.”
+It is very important that we read the entire text if we want to properly understand what Jesus meant.
+When I read the text in its entirety, I discovered that Matt.
+24:13 is not the only time in this chapter that Jesus mentions the word “saved.”
 When we continue reading further, we come to the second time Jesus used this word.
+Lets take a look and then compare the two.

 Matthew 24:21-22 – “For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 22 And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened.“

 In my view, this second mention of the word makes it much clearer.
 Jesus tells them about a future time of great tribulation, that will be unequaled in the history of the world.
 It will be so distressing that if those days were not shortened, no flesh would be saved.
-Many would assume that no flesh being saved would mean the extinction of all mankind on the earth if those days were not shortened, but I don’t see it that way.
-Rather, I believe Jesus was alluding to all living Christians would be killed if those days weren’t shortened.
+Some may assume that no flesh being saved would mean the extinction of all mankind on the earth if those days were not shortened, but I don’t see it that way at all.
+Rather, I believe Jesus was alluding to all living Christians during this specific time (great tribulation) would be killed if those days weren’t shortened.
+In other words, all living Christians would be killed if Christ doesn’t shorten those days.
 He said it was for the sake of His elect that those days would be shortened, not for the sake of mankind.
 Jesus warned of a coming persecution where Christians will be hated by all nations (global government) and killed for His namesake.
 Revelation 13 tells us about the beast overcoming the saints.
+This is why I believe Jesus warned that we must be ready, or worthy to be among His chosen (elect).

 The gathering together of His elect (rapture) in Matt.
 24:29-31 corresponds with what Paul said in 1 Thes.
 4:16-17.
 Many pastors and teachers talk about the rapture of the entire church, as if we will all be ready, but I cannot find any scripture that supports the entire church being raptured.
 If that were so, then why did Jesus warn us all to keep watch and be ready and to not let anyone deceive you?
 Why did He give all of the warnings and promises to those who overcome in the letters to the seven churches in Rev. 2 and 3?
 This is why I believe it’s dangerous to assume we will all be ready.
 Jesus left us with several clues in His parables, as to what He’ll be looking for in His elect.
 Here’s one that is often overlooked.